 Thumbtack Revenue Model: Learn to Know How it Makes Money

-Thumbtack works on a single revenue stream; the company charges fees from service providers to list their service on their database.
+Thumbtack works on a single revenue stream; the company charges fees from service providers to list their services on their database.
 Professionals need to pay to leverage Thumbtack credits to contact customers who are looking for the same service they want to provide.
 Professionals/ Service providers can only send quotes to customers if they have Thumbtack credits.

 Each professional who wants to offer their service through the platform must start with at least ten quote packages.
 Once professionals send ten quotes, they have to choose a credit package to provide continuous quotes and service to customers on their demand.